 When Does it Make Sense to File a Lawsuit?

 If the insurer denies your attorney's claim, you may consider filing a lawsuit against the insurance company.
 But keep in mind, your attorney will not want to put much effort into a claim that either has little chance of succeeding or where they suspect you haven't given them the whole story (or are lying outright).
 In some cases, the cost of a lawsuit may outweigh the amount of damages, which means even a victory in court could end up costing more than doing nothing.

 Car accidents are never pleasant, whether they result in catastrophic injury or just a scratched bumper.
 But if the other party's insurance denies your claim, even though you were not at fault, things can go from bad to worse.
-If you need help deciding what to do, consider having an insurance lawyer review your claim at no cost to you.
+If you need help deciding what to do, consider getting legal help from an attorney with experience in car accidents law.